wacfeld/portfolio/README.md

 - virtual.py defines classes ZebraCrossing, Sidewalk, Portal (each Car/Pedestrian is spawned at one Portal, then drives/walks to another Portal, and is destroyed, akin to entering and leaving a group of intersections), MindController (which spawns/destroys Cars/Pedestrians, makes them start, accelerate, stop, etc.).
 - saves/ contains various generations of the neural network, as well as a graph of the network's improvement over time.
 - Trained for approximately 12 hours.

+### Chess Computer (folder chesscomputer) - c.
+May 2017 (grade 8)
+- Language: Python 3.
+- Uses minimax (cost function based on raw material) to play chess against the user.
+- Only features not implemented are en-passant, castling, and promotion.
+- Plays at a tolerable speed with look-ahead depth of two.

 ## Smaller projects (~5 hours or less)